 I don't know what to do filled out paperwork is said to put down all debts no room on the form in Tennessee it's a felony not to list all your debts.
 I don't want to go I found I don't want to go and I don't know what to do.
-If I don't go I can have a felony cuz the paperwork is filled out wrong...
+If I don't go I can have a felony cuz the...
 Read more »

 If the claim was pending when you filed and did not exempt it out, then the trustee has a right to make a claim on it.
 As for how much, probably the amount of your debt, plus the Trustee's Counsel and Trustee's Commission.
 Talk to your lawyer